stryker-mutator/stryker-mutator.github.io/blog/2023-10-18-stryker4s-0-15-is-here.md

 ## 🧬 Revamped Instrumenting Algorithm

-Before Stryker4s begins running your tests, it needs to parse and instrument your source code with mutants.
+Before Stryker4s begins running your tests, it must parse and instrument your source code with mutants.
 We've completely overhauled this process, making it more robust and efficient.
-The new instrumenter streamlines the process, inspired by Stryker-js.
+The new instrumenter, inspired by StrykerJS, streamlines the process.
 It also takes advantage of [fs2](https://fs2.io/) for parallel streaming, significantly boosting performance.
 This means Stryker4s can start running your tests faster!

 ## 💬 New Dialects